-IMPLEMENTATION PLAN Intended Audience For all LA For all LAS staff Dissemination Available to all staff on the Pu lse Communications oolicy and procedure ded to the document to be announced in t he RIB and a Training Records r Governar being intr training ic staff.
+IMPLEMENTATION PLAN Intended Audience For all LA S staff Dissemination Available to all staff on the Pu Ilse Communications policy and procedure ded to the document e to be announced in t the RIB and a Training Governar being intr training ic staff.
 Spe Records management training is provided as part of the Governance training for new staff at Corporate Induction and is being introduced in a programme of Information Governance training identified in the LAS Training Needs Analysis for all staff.
 Specialised training tailored to staff who have responsibility for record-keeping will be developed.
-Monitoring: Aspect to be monitored Frequency of monitoring AND Tool used Individual/ team responsible for carrying out monitoring AND Committee/ group where results are reported Committee/ group responsible for monitoring outcomes/ recommendations How learning will take place Progress with EDRM implementation Quarterly Report IG Manager IGG Risk Compliance and Assurance Group Feedback on progress reports
+Monitoring: monitored Frequency of monitoring AND Tool used Individual/ team responsible for carrying out monitoring AND Committee/ group where results are reported Committee/ group responsible for monitoring outcomes/ recommendations How learning will take place EDŘM Quarterly Report IG Manager IGG Risk Compliance and Assurance Group Feedback on progress reports

 Ref.
-TP/029 Title: Records Management & Information Page 11 of 17 Lifecycle Policy
+TP/029 Title: Records Management & Information Page 11 of 17 Lifecycle Policy g